JirehBDM/MRI-Data-Graph/README.md

 # MRI-Data-Grapher
-A simple script to graph snd analyze the Flow rate data obtained from an MRI from a patients left Ventricle.
+A simple script to graph and analyze the Flow rate data obtained from an MRI from a patients left Ventricle.

 ## Language
 - Matlab